yarnmengnus/tp/docs/team/kiatkat.md

 * Added the ability to create recurring tasks. [#130](https://github.com/AY2324S1-CS2103T-W15-1/tp/pull/130)
   * What it does: Allows the user to create a new type of task that postpones its due date when marked as completed.
   * Justification: A large number of tasks are cyclical in nature.
-The application can now better model these tasks and provide a more natural means for the user to manage them.
+The application can now better model these tasks and provide a more natural means of management.
-  * Highlights: This enhancement directly affects the `add` command, adding directly onto its implementation.
-A thorough consideration of design options was necessary to determine a solution which could do so with minimal overhead, while still providing extensibility and flexibility.
+  * Highlights: This enhancement directly integrates into the `add` command.
+A thorough consideration of design options was necessary to find a solution which does so with minimal overhead while still providing extensibility and flexibility.
   * Credits: Code written is original.

 * Added the ability for the user to modify settings. [#138](https://github.com/AY2324S1-CS2103T-W15-1/tp/pull/138)